Click the topic names below to expand the item.

 Another urgent condition is variceal bleeding, which may present with vomiting blood (red or “coffee ground”-like) or rectal bleeding (red blood or alternatively black tarry stools also called melena).
 New jaundice, darkening urine, pale stools, or unexplained persistent abdominal pain should also be reported to your child’s gastroenterologist/hepatologist.

 How do I find the right specialist for my child?

 Pediatric PSC patients are usually cared for by a pediatrician specially trained in childhood liver disease, i.e. a pediatric hepatologist.
 Many pediatric gastroenterologists who care for pediatric IBD are also trained to care for patients with PSC, often in collaboration with a pediatric hepatologist.
 Many larger pediatric medical centers have gastroenterology and hepatology programs, as well as an active liver transplantation program, to provide comprehensive care to children with PSC.
 Additional information may be available on the medical center’s website.
 Most physicians and centers that are involved in PSC collaborative research studies on childhood PSC and other liver diseases provide excellent care for pediatric PSC patients.
-Check the www.ClinicalTrials.gov website to see participating physicians and centers.
+The PSC Partners Patient Registry has a list of hepatologists consulted by PSC patients.
+If you join the registry, you can see the list by clicking on healthcare providers at www.pscpartners.org/patient-registry.
+Also check the www.ClinicalTrials.gov website to see participating physicians and centers.